FILCAT/client-contract/README.md

 ### Build

 If you build an extension to this MVP contract this repo hopes to be a good home for it.
-Follow the contribution guidelines to add your extended contracts back here where they can be shared with other developers.
+Follow the [contribution guidelines](https://github.com/lotus-web3/client-contract/blob/main/CONTRIBUTING.md) to add your extended contracts back here where they can be shared with other developers.

+## Core Idea

+With [FIP 44] landing in nv17 the builting storage market actor can delegate authorization of a deal proposal to an arbitrary fvm contract.
+This allows any filecoin contract to act as a client of the storage market.
+This hook is enough to get a long way, though not quite all the way, towards making general programmable storage markets and data DAOs.
+While we expect more powerful builtin actors APIs to exist in the near future this interface has the advantage of existing today.

+The client contract consists of three conceptual building blocks
+1. A way to add cids to its authorized set.
+MVP relies on [contract creator setting directly](https://github.com/lotus-web3/client-contract/blob/main/src/DealClient.sol#L30))
+2. An authorization policy.
+MVP enforces [one provider per cid](https://github.com/lotus-web3/client-contract/blob/main/src/DealClient.sol#L36))
+3. A mechanism of rewarding storage of cids on its wishlist.
+MVP doesn't have a place for this in its code and relies on the filecoin builtin market for payments.

+### Example variants in terms of building blocks
+* A simple data DAO can be implemented with a client that adds cids through a voting mechanism
+* Perpetual storage contracts can by implemented with clients that funds deals with defi mechanisms and recycle cids from expiring deals into their authorization sets
+* Trustless third party data funding can be implemented with 1) public ability to authorize cids for the client 2) a funding mechanism that associates payments with particular cids and 3) an authorization policy that only allows deals that are fully funded to pass authorization

 ## Extensions